CessatL/ng-wordpress-theme/README.md

 </html>
 ```

-###One workflow:
+##One workflow:

-Whether we are using webpack or gulp or both, we should be able to implement a workflow that
+Whether we use webpack or gulp or both, we should be able to implement a workflow that

- - build our angular app for development and production (like any angular starter)
+ - builds our angular app for development and production (like any angular starter)
- - Configure enqueued scripts names in `function.php` to match scripts names in production.
+ - Configures enqueued scripts names in `function.php` to match scripts names in production.
- - Serve from WP Server and refresh page on changes in development.
+ - Serves from WP Server and refresh page on changes in development.

-###Ideas for the theme
+##Ideas for the theme

  - Our app will use single state, like: